-With a fast, reliable, and fully managed provider of Open edX®
+A fast, reliable, and fully managed provider of Open edX®

 The simple answer is it depends.

 There are arguments for both sides.
-On the one hand, online learning has proved itself to be a viable option for continuing education during a time when physical attendance at educational institutions is not possible.
+On the one hand, online learning has proved itself to be a viable option for continuing education when physical attendance at educational institutions is not possible.
 It has also shown that it can be more flexible and adaptable to the needs of students, who may have other commitments such as work or family.

 On the other hand, some argue that online learning can never replace the personal interaction and social aspects of face-to-face teaching.

 For k-12 institutes, no one can deny the necessity of keeping students in the classrooms and having close interaction with teachers and their peers.
-But for undergraduate students in colleges and universities, we may still somehow debate the importance of their engagement with the campus at the early stage of their adult life.
+However, for undergraduate students in colleges and universities, we may still somehow debate the importance of their engagement with the campus at the early stage of their adult life.

 The best part of online learning is that learning can happen anytime, anywhere, and at the learners’ pace.
-It gives clients the autonomy they need to learn optimally.
-Especially for mature learners or those with working experience who have time constraints and might not be able to commit to attending.
+It gives clients the autonomy they need to learn optimally, especially for mature learners or those with working experience who have time constraints and might not be able to commit to attending.

 To follow this trend, higher education finally realized they have been missing from the grand online learning education picture.
 Actions were followed and undertaken by prestigious universities like Harvard.
-MIT even started developing its learning management platform and formed open edX ®, which is now widely used among reputable academic institutes and organizations to offer online courses.
+MIT started developing its learning management platform and formed Open edX ®, which is now widely used among reputable academic institutes and organizations to offer online courses.

 Significant Reduction in Tuition Costs